top of page

 Q: What is force fetch training, and is it necessary?

 Force fetch training is crucial once your dog completes formal obedience and is old enough.
-It teaches your dog to retrieve to hand, which is essential for bird conservation and a key part of the program.
+It teaches your dog to retrieve to hand, which is necessary for bird conservation and a key part of the program.
 By the end of force fetch, your dog will retrieve almost anything on command.